Zaphodious/remote_internet_test/README.md

 This script will pull down a speed test, store the test in a sqlite database, and then attempt to send any unsent results to an email address.

-Before this script works, you need to set environment variables TESTUSER (gmail address of account to send email from), and TESTPASS (gmail password of account to send email from).
-You can easily add these to the 'run.sh' script that is generated after you run the setup file.
+## Getting Started

-Requires python3 and python3-venv
+1. Make sure you have python3 and python3-venv

-To build standalone, requires python3-dev
+1. run either setup_and_run.sh or setup_no_run.sh

+1. Modify the newly-created run.sh with environment variables TESTUSER (the gmail address that results will be sent *from*), and TESTPASS (the password of TESTUSER).
+Edit the arguments for testinternet.py as appropriate.

+1. run run.sh

-Current output of ./testinternet.py -h
+## Current output of ./testinternet.py -h

 ```
 usage: testinternet.py [-h] [-t] [-p] [-up] [-e EMAIL] [-i ITERATIONS]